maluyckx/Network_Attacks/README.md

 ### Attack

-We use the `scapy` library to craft DNS and NTP packets with the specified target IP address as the source IP, and send them to the DNS and NTP servers, respectively.
-The script performs a reflected DDoS attack by alternating between DNS and NTP requests which are submitted to separate threads for each attack attempt.
+We use the `scapy` library to craft DNS and NTP packets with the specified target IP address as the source IP.
+As explained earlier, the script performs a reflected DDoS attack by alternating between DNS and NTP requests which are submitted to separate threads for each attack attempt.

-The `concurrent.futures.ThreadPoolExecutor` is used to manage a thread pool of up to 16 worker threads, allowing multiple DDoS attack attempts to be processed concurrently.
+The `concurrent.futures.ThreadPoolExecutor` is used to manage a thread pool of up to 1000 worker threads, allowing multiple DDoS attack attempts to be processed concurrently.

-For each attack attempt, the script submits either a `dns_ddos` or `ntp_ddos` function call with the specified target IP address, DNS server or and NTP server (depending on the funtion called) to the thread pool using `executor.submit()`.
-If any of the attack attempts complete, the program checks the result, and if it does not return a `None` value, the script shuts down the executor, prints the time taken and exits.
+For each attack attempt, the script submits either a `dns_ddos` or `ntp_ddos` function call with the specified target IP address and DNS server or NTP server (depending on the funtion called) to the thread pool using `executor.submit()`.
+If any of the attack attempts complete, the program checks the result and if it does not return a `None` value, the script shuts down the executor, prints the time taken and exits.

 ### Validation of the attack

-In a separate host (`ws2` for example), we measured the time for getting a response from the `http` server
+In a separate host (`ws2` for example), we measured the time for getting a response from the `http` server :

 <ins>Before Reflected DDoS</ins>